-- !
-According to the assessment of the ISFED even in the circumstances of non-competitive elections held on 29 April the ruling party didn't gave up on mobilization and tracking/noting of voters.
-In most of the cases it took place within 100 meters of polling stations, which is prohibited by legislation; - !
-On April 29, malfunctions of verification and voting and counting machines were observed at several polling stations, which, in some cases, hindered the voting process; - !
-The electoral barrier remains unchanged at 5%, and no electoral blocs are allowed, putting opposition parties in a disadvantageous position for the 2024 elections; - !
-According to the joint assessment of the OSCE/ODIHR and the Venice Commission, the changes in the electoral law don't cover the following important issues: - Delimitation of the electoral districts; - Misuse of administrative resources during the election campaign; - High limits for electoral donations, which impacts an equal election environment - Further regulation of the financing of election campaigns; - Further improvement of regulations concerning media campaigns; - Recounting and annulment of votes; - Preventive measures against intimidation of voters.
-According to the Report of ISFED, GYLA and TI Georgia, which is based on opinions of the Venice Commission and OSCE/ODIHR there is still a need of changes in the electoral legislation, including regarding the composition of the central election commission, extending the deadlines for submission and consideration of complaints and appeals, improvement of criteria for conducting recounts and annulments etc; - !
-Central Election Commission Chairperson is not appointed through the 2/3 of the Parliament but remains a temporarily appointed person; According to the amendments adopted by the parliamentary majority, the majority of the full composition of the parliament (at least 76 votes) will be sufficient to elect the chairman of the CEC.
+!
+According to the ISFED assessment, even in non-competitive elections held on 29 April, the ruling party didn't give up on mobilization and tracking/noting of voters.
+In most cases, it took place within 100 meters of polling stations, which is prohibited by legislation;

+!
+On April 29, malfunctions of verification and voting and counting machines were observed at several polling stations, which, in some cases, hindered the voting process;

+!
+The electoral barrier remains unchanged at 5%, and no electoral blocs are allowed, putting opposition parties in a disadvantageous position for the 2024 elections;

+!
+According to the joint assessment of the OSCE/ODIHR and the Venice Commission, the changes in the electoral law don't cover the following important issues:

+- Delimitation of the electoral districts; - Misuse of administrative resources during the election campaign; - High limits for electoral donations, which impact an equal election environment - Further regulation of the financing of election campaigns; - Further improvement of regulations concerning media campaigns; - Recounting and annulment of votes; - Preventive measures against intimidation of voters.

+!
+According to the Report of ISFED, GYLA and TI Georgia, which is based on opinions of the Venice Commission and OSCE/ODIHR, there is still a need for changes in the electoral legislation, including regarding the composition of the central election commission, extending the deadlines for submission and consideration of complaints and appeals, improvement of criteria for conducting recounts and annulments etc.;

+!
+Central Election Commission Chairperson is not appointed through the 2/3 of the Parliament but remains a temporarily appointed person;

+!
+According to the amendments adopted by the parliamentary majority, the majority of the full composition of the parliament (at least 76 votes) will be sufficient to elect the chairman of the CEC and its professional members. !
+According to the draft law announced in September 2023, the number of necessary votes for electing the CEC chairperson and the professional members increases to 90, however, if 90 votes cannot be secured, 76 votes will still be enough to elect them for a 5-year term.
+Accordingly, the announced draft law does not substantially improve the existing practice because the parliamentary majority will still be able to elect the CEC chairman and professional members with 76 votes without the involvement of the parliamentary opposition.

-STRENGTHENING DEMOCRATIC OVERSIGHT ON STATE INSTITUTIONS
+STRENGTHENING DEMOCRATIC OVERSIGHT OF STATE INSTITUTIONS

-- !
-According to the CSOs, accountability of the Government to the Parliament still remains low; - !
-According to the opposition and the NGOs, amendments to the Rules of Procedure do not ensure effective accountability of state institutions; - !
-The oversight instruments for opposition are limited and, in individual cases, depend on the consent of the parliamentary majority; - !
-Parliamentary majority doesn't give an opportunity to the parliamentary opposition to use the parliamentary oversight mechanisms (establishment of the commission of inquiry); - !
-Officials do not participate in the committee meetings, despite the mandatory attendance requirement; - !
-Procedure of Q&A during the interpellation hasn't been changed.
+!
+According to the CSOs, accountability of the Government to the Parliament still remains low;

+!
+According to the opposition and the NGOs, amendments to the Rules of Procedure do not ensure effective accountability of state institutions;

+!
+The oversight instruments for opposition are limited and, in individual cases, depend on the consent of the parliamentary majority;

+!
+Parliamentary majority doesn't give an opportunity to the parliamentary opposition to use the parliamentary oversight mechanisms (establishment of the commission of inquiry);

+!
+Officials do not participate in the committee meetings despite the mandatory attendance requirement;

+!
+The procedure of Q&A during the interpellation hasn't been changed !
+Part of the changes adopted within the framework of implementing 12 priorities intended to improve parliamentary supervision are not implemented in practice.

-INDEPENDENT JUDICIARY
+PRIORITY N3: INDEPENDENT JUDICIARY